 • Does your credit report include an address for you that is not yours, an incorrect date of birth, an incorrect phone number or social security number variations?

 Clearly someone has used your identifying information (i.e., name, address, social security number, account numbers, driver’s license or other information) without your permission.
-Take action now.
+Take action now – you may need an experienced identity theft attorney.
 Contact us for a Free Case Review.

 Place a fraud alert on your credit report by calling the credit reporting agencies below.
 When you have a fraud alert a business must verify your identity when accounts are open and may contact you.
 It stays on your credit report for 90 days.